Aligning AI-driven discovery with human intuition: Introduction

 To address the limitation of prior assumptions, Chen et al.~\cite{chen2022automated} introduced a two-stage autoencoder architecture designed to extract state variables from videos of physical systems.
 Their method utilizes manifold learning algorithms to estimate the intrinsic dimension (ID) of the system by employing a high-dimensional latent representation from the first autoencoder.
 The ID, which represents the minimum number of variables required to fully describe the system, then defines the latent dimension of a second autoencoder tasked with learning the state variables.
 While this approach operates without prior knowledge of the system, it struggles to produce variables with physical significance or explicit analytical expressions.
 This limitation stems from the non-uniqueness of the representations.
 Without interpretability criteria to guide the discovery process, the model tends to favor overly complex representations.
-Machine learning models often function as black boxes with limited transparency~\cite{lipton2017mythos,ennab2022diagnostics}, but for state variable discovery, interpretable representations are essential for facilitating a deeper understanding of the system~\cite{kaur2020interpreting}.
+Machine learning models often function as black boxes with limited transparency~\cite{lipton2017mythos,ennab2022diagnostics}, and can learn representations that do not align with human categories~\cite{lomasov2025exploring}, but for state variable discovery, interpretable representations are essential for facilitating a deeper understanding of the system~\cite{kaur2020interpreting}.

 In this work, we present a data-driven approach for learning \emph{interpretable} state variables \emph{without prior knowledge of the system}.
 To accomplish this, we introduce the Temporally-Informed Dynamics Encoder (TIDE), which incorporates key mathematical properties typical of physical variables into its training objective, aligning AI-generated representations with human understanding.
 We demonstrate that TIDE successfully extracts meaningful variables across various datasets, showing a higher correlation with human-interpretable quantities.
 Our main contributions are as follows: (1) we propose a method for jointly learning the dynamics, incorporating time-derivative regularization to tackle the state variable discovery problem, and (2) we learn variables that not only align more closely with human-defined quantities but also offer explicit analytical expressions and interpretable latent spaces.